Why work for us?

 - In addition to being a WGEA Pay Equity Ambassador, our CEO and Kristan Fok, our Chief Investment Officer are members of the Male Champions of Change (MCC) Institute.
 This group is committed to learning about existing thinking and listening to women, peers, gender experts and Cbus employees to understand deeply the conditions and culture that enable women to thrive and succeed into leadership positions to not only make improvements within their own organisations, but to also use their collective influence to achieve change at a societal level.

 - We are continuing our commitment to providing genuine flexible working options to all employees to support them in managing their work and lives in a way that is best suited to them and their situation.
 Specific to this goal:

-- We continue to partner with Grace Papers to run flexible workshops for our Managers so that they are equipped with the capability and support to have the conversation around, and implement flexible working with their staff.
+- We continue to partner with Grace Papers to run flexible workshops for our Managers so that they are equipped with the capability and support to have the conversation around, and implement, flexible working arrangements with their staff.

 - Eligibility for parental leave has improved.
 Staff are now eligible for parental leave after six months employment, as opposed to 12 months.

-- Since relaunching and promoting our gender-neutral primary carers leave, we have had ten males take parental leave.
+- Since relaunching and promoting our gender-neutral primary carers leave, we have had 15 males take parental leave (in FY2020).

 - In line with our set gender targets at the organisational level and within investments: